Code-Institute-Submissions/SleepyMan93-cloud_culture/README.md

 Found the bag and increment buttons the hardest part of the project this far.
 For some reason, I ran into an incredible amount of bugs that needed me to revert back to older commits beacuse the code got too messy.
 The button would work but for some reaon, on the single product page, pressing "+" would add that item to the bag and vice versa for the "-".
 Starting from the beginning, I started with making the buttons on this page increase/decrease the item amount first.
 For this section, I had to mimic quite closely the code from the mini "Boutique Ado" project to get it working.
 By starting from foundation, I was able to get the shopping bag page fully functional and able to move onto the next stage:
 - insert shopping bag template

+The first stage in creating the checkout section for the site was building the backend so that orders placed, initialise an order in the admin section.
+After successfully creating the app, models and admin.py, the intended section on the admin backend was rendered with the correct model fields and product info.
+- insert image of order back end

 ## HTML CSS and Python validation checks

 ### HTML